 Dad was raised in a religious home; his father was a deacon in the church.
-However, by the time Dad was a teenager he had been totally turned off by the hypocrisy of dead religion and found his thrill at the bottom of a bottle.
-Though only a young man, Dad had mastered the art of moonshining and was known far and wide for the quality of his home-brewed whiskey.
+However, religion by itself does little good, and it certainly didn’t do my dad any good.
+By the time he was a teenager he had turned away from the Phariseeism of a church doctrine of works salvation and found his thrill at the bottom of a bottle.
+Before reaching the age of twenty, Dad had mastered the art of moonshining and was known far and wide for the quality of his home-brewed whiskey.

-As I said, Dad mastered the art of whiskey making as a young man.
+As I said, Dad mastered the art of whiskey making as a youngster.
 Unfortunately, he also became a slave to his product.
 It didn’t take Dad long to become an alcoholic.
 Dad was never mean or physically abusive when he was drunk.
 Instead, he would go on binges in which he would ride the rails, hoboing all over the country.
-His drinking cost him his first family, and by the time he was in his early forties, his health was gone.
+His drinking cost him his first family, and by the time he was in his early forties, his health was shot.

-He entered the Alcoholics Anonymous (AA) program, and step number three of that program changed his life forever.
-The third step of the AA program says, “[We] made a decision to turn our will and our lives over to the care of God as we understood Him.”
+He entered the Alcoholics Anonymous (AA) program, and step number three changed his life forever.
+The third step of the AA program says, “[We] made a decision to turn our will and our lives over to the care of God, as we understood Him.”

-Well, Dad clearly didn’t understand God (as he would say repeatedly) and set out on a journey to try and satisfy this third step in AA.
+Well, Dad clearly didn’t understand God (as he said repeatedly) and set out on a journey to try and satisfy this third step in AA.
 His search took him to the High Street Baptist Church and Pastor Harvey Hicks in Little Rock.
 Harvey himself was a former alcoholic and, therefore, talked Dad’s language.
-Harvey led my father to the Lord, and Dad’s life was transformed forever.
-Not only did God save my father’s soul, He healed my father’s body.
-(And He didn’t need Benny Hinn to do it.)
+Harvey led my father to the Lord, and Dad’s life was transformed.

 From the day Dad was converted to Christ to the day of his death some forty-six years later, Dad never touched another drink of alcoholic beverage.
 Say what you want; I know it was a divine miracle.